kanerep/gatsby-starter-netlify-cms/src/pages/postnatal/index.md

         A 45 minute class designed to strengthen and build stamina.
 The sessions are different each week switching from a circuit training style class with weights to a lead aerobics style class using resistance bands and bodyweight exercises.
-These classes are currently running outdoors on Narborough park, every Thursday 10:30-11:15am.
+These classes are currently running on Tuesday mornings 11-11:45 am at the Mortons bistro in Gilmorton, LE17 5LT and on Thursday mornings 10:30-11:15am at the Blaby and Whetstone boys club, LE8 6LW.
-      testheading: "Mum and Baby Legs, Bums and Tums Classes "
+      testheading: "Mum and Baby Fitness Classes "
     - image: /img/image4-1-.jpeg
-      text: If you feel you need a more individualised fitness plan or extra help after your pregnancy or during your pregnancy, then I offer personal training sessions in the comfort of your own homes.
+      text: If you feel you need a more individualised fitness plan or extra help after your pregnancy or during your pregnancy, then I offer personal training sessions in the comfort of your own homes or location of your choice.
 I bring all the equipment to you so again, there is no need to find childcare or even leave the house!
-      testheading: "1-1 Home Personal Training Sessions "
+      testheading: "1-1 Personal Training Sessions "
   heading: This may be removed for now
   description: "This may be removed for now "
 main: